 2. Eat different types of protein throughout the day

 For optimal muscle growth, aim to eat 20-30 grams of protein at each main meal.
-Vegetarian foods that pack a protein punch include:
+Vegetarian foods that will help you build muscle include:

 Beans & Lentils